ecg-icas/icas/src/source/ads.rst

 Images
 ------

-Each ad can contain up to eight (8) images which can be provided by the caller as a set of URLs. iCAS will download the images and if they meet the requirements then they will be stored on iCAS servers in several sizes so that they can then be used by the user.
+Each ad can contain up to X images (range is defined per category in the taxonomy) which can be provided by the caller as a set of URLs. iCAS will download the images and if they meet the requirements then they will be stored on iCAS servers in several sizes so that they can then be used by the user.